-Students from all nationalities with a suitable higher degree in Mathematics or Applied Mathematics are eligible for these PhD positions.
-We are particularly interested in students with demonstrable skills in some of the following:
+Students from all nationalities with a suitable higher degree in (Applied) Mathematics or related fields are eligible for these PhD positions.
+To ensure a better gender balance in the research group, female candidates are particularly encouraged to apply.
+The ideal candidate has demonstrable skills in some of the following: